JetBrains/teamcity-documentation/topics/predefined-build-parameters.md

 ### Java-Related Environment Variables

-When a build agent starts, it detects the installed JDK and JRE and then defines Java-related environment variables as described [below](#Defining+Java-related+Environment+Variables).
+When a build agent starts, it detects the installed JDK and JRE and then defines Java-related environment variables as described [below](#Defining+Java-Related+Environment+Variables).
 If a started agent already has the Java-related environment variables set, they are not redefined.

-These variables can be used in build scripts as usual <emphasis tooltip="environment-variables">environment variables</emphasis>.
+These variables can be used in build scripts as usual <emphasis tooltip="environment-variable">environment variables</emphasis>.

 #### Detecting Java on Agent

 An agent searches and launches all Java installations to verify they are valid.
 It determines the Java version and bitness based on the output.

 The following locations are searched (some locations are common for all OSs, some are OS-specific):
 * A custom directory on the agent, if defined.
-See [how to define a custom directory](#Defining+Custom+directory+to+Search+for+Java).
+See [how to define a custom directory](#Defining+Custom+Directory+to+Search+for+Java).
 * The [agent tools](installing-agent-tools.md) directory, `<Agent Home Directory>/tools`, is checked for containing a JRE or JDK.
 By default, the subdirectories of `/tools` are not scanned.
 To search the subdirectories, define `teamcity.agent.java.search.path=%\agent.tools.NAME%/INNER_PATH` in the `buildAgent.properties` file.
   For Unix and macOS, remember to [set the executable bit](https://plugins.jetbrains.com/docs/teamcity/plugins-packaging.html) on the files for TeamCity to be able to launch the discovered Java.
 {product="tc"}